 - Describe methods and processes involved in data collection and analysis in clinical research

-This form includes a description of the proposed project, detailing your study and what you wish to accomplish during this elective.
+These forms include a description of the proposed project, detailing your study and what you wish to accomplish during this elective.
 Specifically, research projects should demonstrate the advancement of a hypothesis.
 This should include an overview of the background, the methods that will be employed, and the expected outcomes and analytic methods that will be used.
 Specific details of the student role in the proposed project should be outlined.

 Complete the Elective with a Summary & Evaluation